-Medicare Part B insurance helps pay for a variety of medically necessary care — that is, care for an illness or medical condition.
+Medicare Part B insurance helps pay for a variety of medically necessary doctor's care — that is, doctor's care for an illness or medical condition.
 This includes services like doctor’s office visits, care in hospitals and clinics when you are not admitted for an inpatient stay, laboratory tests and some diagnostic screenings, and some skilled nursing care at home, if you’re homebound.

 Part B focuses on helping you pay the costs of medically necessary care when you’re sick.
 Only in very limited situations does it cover any care for your eyes, teeth or hearing.